 - Quick Draw is completely transparent to the vendors (payment terms are not extended).

-“I got my secured lines.
-Why do I need Quick Draw”?
+“I have my secured lines, Why would I need Quick Draw”?

 Here are some scenarios our buyers encountered, which led to their request of the Quick Draw product: